Slang For Vacation (28 Examples!)

-Whether it’s a quick “weekender” to recharge, an adventurous “voyage” across the seas, or a cozy “staycation” at home, vacations come in all shapes and sizes.
+Whether it’s a quick “weekender” to recharge, a long-awaited “voyage” across the seas, or a cozy “staycation” at home, time off comes in all shapes and sizes.

 Slang For Vacation